PandasThumb/pandasthumb.github.io/_posts/2022/2022-03-05-naturalists-denaming.md

 None of this happened.
 No expert opinions were sought.
 No new evidence was sought on this fascinating piece of contemporary history.
 No E. O. Wilson Award recipients, who might have had a great deal to stay on the matter, were invited to take part in the debate because there was no debate.
 Instead, in an unprecedented display of moral cowardice, the Society has made sure that no such debate takes place.

 The changes will not come into effect until this year’s awards are made.
-In the meantime, I would once again strongly urge all members of the Society who read this, and in particular all awardees, to contact the Society through Professor McGothlin at joelmcg@vt.edu .
+In the meantime, I would once again strongly urge all members of the Society who read this, and in particular all awardees, to contact the Society through Professor McGlothlin at joelmcg@vt.edu .

 I thank numerous colleagues for discussions, including among others Glenn Branch, Joe Felsenstein, and Nick Matzke.